Chart Color Schemes

 Port Macquarie - West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Port Macquarie - West, as per the latest Census, comprised 64.4% houses and 35.7% other dwellings.
-In comparison, Non-Metro NSW had 75.9% houses and 24.1% other dwellings.
+Dwelling structure in Port Macquarie - West, as per the latest Census, consisted of 64.4% houses and 35.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 75.9% houses and 24.1% other dwellings.
 Home ownership in Port Macquarie - West was at 38.9%, with mortgaged dwellings at 25.1% and rented ones at 36.0%.
 The median monthly mortgage repayment was $1,820, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was $385, compared to Non-Metro NSW's $375.
-Nationally, Port Macquarie - West's mortgage repayments were lower at $1,863 and rents higher at $375.
+Median weekly rent in Port Macquarie - West was $385, compared to Non-Metro NSW's $375.
+Nationally, mortgage repayments were lower at $1,863 and rents higher at $375.

 Frequently Asked Questions - Housing